peterbenoit/ProjectChimera/documentation/design.md

 The UI will follow a component-based architecture without using a framework to keep it lightweight.

+### User Experience Flow

+-   First-time users will be automatically directed to the Settings tab until they provide an API key
+-   The extension will remember the user's last active tab between sessions
+-   Error states will provide clear guidance on how to resolve issues
+-   The UI will be responsive to different sidePanel widths

 ## 9. Development Workflow

 1. **Setup**: Configure build system and development environment